February 14th 2018

-From ovulation to birth control, the most effective sex positions to “fertility windows,” getting pregnant can prove to be a minefield of facts, fads and questions to send stress levels through the roof and ironically do more harm than good when it comes to your chances of conception success.
+From ovulation to birth control, the most effective sex positions to “fertility windows,” getting pregnant can prove to be a minefield of facts, fads and questions which send stress levels through the roof and ironically do more harm than good when it comes to your chances of conception success.
+Plus with IVF and other fertility treatments getting bad press, knowing what you can do yourself is more important than ever.

 "When trying to conceive, frequent sex during a woman's fertile period is recommended – which, according to a study done by the New England Journal of Medicine, is the six days immediately prior to ovulation."